 If you are new to mushroom foraging, be sure to run your finds by someone who is experienced in foraging for mushrooms.
 If you are in the US, Canada, or Mexico, the North America Mycological Association (NAMA) has clubs in many cities and towns, and it is likely that there is a club near you.
 Visit their website to learn more.

 And always carry a good field guide when you are looking for mushrooms.
 We are currently recommending Mushrooming Without Fear: The Beginner’s Guide to Collecting Safe and Delicious Mushrooms.

-Make sure that you know how to identify common poisonous mushrooms in your area, such as destroying angels, to rule out the possibility of picking one by mistake.
+Make sure you know how to identify common poisonous mushrooms in your area, such as destroying angels or death caps, to rule out the possibility of picking one by mistake.

-With all that said, here is our overview of hedgehog mushrooms and how to identify them.
+With all that said, here is our overview of the hedgehog mushroom and how to identify them.